-The Palm Beach County Sheriff’s Office Warrants Division is responsible for processing, storing and executing all arrest warrants issued in Palm Beach County by the courts.
-Our staff of 14 warrant specialists and 2 warrant supervisors process and enter all arrest warrant information into our local data base and assure that all information is entered into the proper state and national data bases so they are accessible to all law enforcement agencies throughout the country.
-At any given time the Sheriff’s Office is responsible for maintaining approximately 45,000 arrest warrants.
+The Palm Beach County Sheriff’s Office Warrants Division is responsible for processing, storing and executing all arrest warrants issued by the court system in Palm Beach County.
+Our staff of 14 warrant specialists and two warrant supervisors process and enter all arrest warrant information into our local database and assure that all information is entered into the proper state and national databases, so they are accessible to all law enforcement agencies throughout the country.
+At any given time the Sheriff’s Office is responsible for maintaining approximately 40,000 arrest warrants.

 The Palm Beach County Sheriff’s Office Warrants Unit also arranges for all fugitive extraditions to and from Palm Beach County for fugitives who are wanted in other jurisdictions or for fugitives that have been arrested on a Palm Beach County warrant and need transportation back to Palm Beach County.
-The Warrants Unit has 9 warrants detectives and 1 sergeant who are responsible for apprehending fugitives and serving arrest warrants.
+The Warrants Unit currently consists of 12 warrants detectives and two sergeants who are responsible for apprehending fugitives and serving arrest warrants.
 We work cooperatively with all units within the Sheriff’s Office as well as all local, state, and federal partners in our efforts to bring fugitives to justice.

-The Palm Beach County Sheriff’s Office Civil Process Unit is responsible for serving all orders of the court to include summonses, writs, injunctions, complaints and subpoenas.
-Palm Beach County continues to grow at an exponential rate and, consequently, the work load for the civil process unit continues to grow annually.
-Our staff of 15 civil process specialists and 2 civil process supervisors ensure all orders and civil processes are entered, tracked, and accounted for on a daily basis.
-Our 32 civil detectives and 4 civil sergeants ensure all civil processes are served in a timely and accurate manner.
-On an annual basis our unit receives and serves approximately 46,000 orders, summonses, writs, injunctions, complaints, and subpoenas.
+The Palm Beach County Sheriff’s Office Civil Process Unit is responsible for serving all orders of the court to include summonses, writs, injunctions, complaints, and subpoenas.
+Palm Beach County continues to grow at an exponential rate and, consequently, the workload for the civil process unit continues to grow annually.
+Our staff of 15 civil process specialists and two civil process supervisors make sure all orders and civil processes are entered, tracked, and accounted for on a daily basis.
+Our 32 civil detectives and four civil sergeants ensure all civil processes are served in a timely and accurate manner.
+On an annual basis, our unit receives and serves approximately 46,000 orders, summonses, writs, injunctions, complaints, and subpoenas.

-Please take the time to explore our website and please do not hesitate to contact me or my staff with any questions or concerns that you may have.
-It is an honor and a privilege for me and my staff to serve and assist you with any needs concerning warrants or civil process here in Palm Beach County.
+Please take the time to explore our website and do not hesitate to contact us with any questions or concerns that you may have.
+It is an honor and a privilege for us to serve and assist you with any needs concerning warrants or civil process here in Palm Beach County.

 Captain Laurence Poston